 Third party software integration

 The GitHub repo contains libraries for integrating Helios support in your software.
 Navigate to the folder “sdk” to find the relevant code.
-You can choose to use the native Helios functions documented in HeliosDacAPI.h (Exported C functions) or HeliosDac.h (C++ class).
-The Helios DAC is compatible with most operating systems, including Windows, Linux, Mac, iOS, Android, and more.
+You can choose to use the native Helios functions documented in HeliosDacAPI.h (Exported C-style functions) or HeliosDac.h (C++ class).
+There is also a C# (.NET) class, as well as example Python code.
+The Helios DAC is compatible with most operating systems, including Windows, Linux, Mac, Android, Raspberry Pi and more.

 The driver depends on libusb.
 You can use the included binaries, or you can build your own.
 You can find the libusb source for that on their website, linked earlier in this paragraph.